 In short, companies should turn to OpenText system maintenance outsourcing if they experience trouble hiring full-time personnel that fit into their budget, if they require special skills that are not needed on a full-time basis, and if they would like to let their staff to focus on more important aspects of technology development, rather than system maintenance.

 When choosing which system maintenance model (in-house, outsourced, or hybrid) suites your company best, it’s worth considering your company’s business requirements, as there are no “one-fits-all” solutions.

-If your company is looking for a maintenance service provider, feel free to check our OpenText Service page, our Support & Maintenance Service page, or contact us directly for a free of charge consultation.
+If your company is looking for a maintenance service provider, feel free to check our OpenText Service page, our OpenText Managed Support page, or reach out to us via our OpenText support phone number & contact form.